 Dr. Bianca Montrosse-Moorhead

-Dr. Montrosse-Moorhead teaches graduate coursework in research methods, assessment, and evaluation.
-Dr. Montrosse-Moorhead previously served as an assistant professor of educational research at Western Carolina University, as a research and evaluation specialist at the Southeast Regional Educational Laboratory at the University of North Carolina at Greensboro, and as a doctoral fellow at the University of North Carolina at Chapel Hill.
-Montrosse-Moorhead currently conducts research on evaluation as a a means to develop stronger evidence-based program evaluation practices, models, and theories.
+Dr. Montrosse-Moorhead teaches graduate courses in research methods, assessment, and evaluation.
+She previously served as an assistant professor of educational research at Western Carolina University, as a research and evaluation specialist at the Southeast Regional Educational Laboratory at the University of North Carolina at Greensboro, and as a doctoral fellow at the University of North Carolina at Chapel Hill.
+Dr. Montrosse-Moorhead currently conducts research on evaluation as a means to develop stronger evidence-based program evaluation practices, models, and theories.
 Additionally, her scholarship explores the practical application of evaluation and research methods, both in order to better understand the impact of K-12 policies, practices and programs, and to provide credible, relevant, and useful evidence to the policy community.
 She received her Ph.D. in psychology with an emphasis in evaluation and applied research methods from Claremont Graduate University in 2009, where she worked with and studied under Drs.
 Tina Christie and Michael Scriven.

 Research Interests: Program and Policy Evaluation, Research on Evaluation, Evaluation Specific Methodology, Educational Equity